“A culture is made — or destroyed — by its articulate voices.” — Ayn Rand

 It’s not what you say you value.

-It’s what you actually show you value, in your actions.
+It’s what you actually show you value, through your actions.

 It’s what people really get rewarded or punished for.